 4: To provide students with appropriate language when discussing and/or speaking with members of marginalized identities.

-1: Participants should be able to demonstrate a general knowledge and understanding of the marginalized identities discussed
+1. To increase general knowledge and understanding of the marginalized identities discussed

-3: Demonstrate cultural sensitivity to other voices
+3. To demonstrate cultural sensitivity to other voices

 DPE/FF Selection Criteria:

 - Must be a rising sophomore, junior or senior

 - Must have a cumulative GPA of 2.25 or higher

 - Demonstrated interest and commitment to values of diversity, inclusion and social justice